 Even foods that are often considered healthy, like many breakfast cereals and low-fat yogurt, have so much sugar that they’re not much different from a candy bar.

 The worst part of it is…sometimes the mainstream health organizations actually endorse these seriously unhealthy foods.

 For example, the Australian Heart Foundation puts their “Tick” of approval on various high-sugar junk foods like breakfast cereals, low-fat yogurt, breads and others.

 How are people supposed to have a chance of eating healthy if the organizations that are in charge of protecting the population’s health are literally advising people to eat this crap?

 Bottom Line: People are getting a lot of sugar from conventional foods, without even realizing it.
-Many of these processed, high-sugar foods are endorsed by health organizations like theAustralian Heart Foundation.
+Many of these processed, high-sugar foods are endorsed by health organizations.